enjalot/blockbuilder-search-index/README.md

 ### Config.js
 You will need to create `config.js` before running any of the below commands, you can copy `config.js.example` and replace the placeholders with [application tokens](https://github.com/settings/applications/new).
 This token is important because otherwise you will quickly run into rate limits from the GitHub API running the below scripts.
-This is also where you will configure ElasticSearch and the RPC server if you are running them.
+This is also where you will configure Elasticsearch and the RPC server if you are running them.

 ## Scraping